guettli/python-tips/README.md

 run-mailcap htmlcov/index.html
 ```

+## Coverage with Context

+With [Contexts](https://coverage.readthedocs.io/en/latest/contexts.html) coverage can answer you the question "What test ran this line?"

 ## Output in Tests is cut

 The output gets cut by pytest, if it is too long.
 You want to see the whole data instead of `...`?